locationtech/geomesa/docs/tutorials/geomesa-quickstart-lambda.rst

 4. Repeatedly updates these SimpleFeatures in the Lambda store through Kafka
 5. Visualize the changing data in GeoServer
 6. Persists the final SimpleFeatures to Accumulo
+7. Uses GeoServer to visualize the data (optional)

 Background
 ----------